Posted on: February 20, 2025

 1. Strong Memory

-A strong memory is the one quality that any experienced bartender resume should display.
-By memorizing drink orders, cocktail ingredients, or the names of popular craft beers, they improve their short-term memory.
+Any experienced bartender's resume should display a strong memory.
+By memorizing drink orders, cocktail ingredients, or the names of popular craft beers, bartenders improve their short-term memory.
 When bartenders recognize regulars, greet them by name, and offer the correct drink, their long-term memory is improved.

 Moreover, remembering significant details about regular customers helps build a strong relationship with them.